Alliance 2024 Legislative Session Recap

 Transit buses have a lifespan of 12 to 15 years.
 To ensure its transit fleet is wholly zero-emission by 2050, Metro Transit would need to exclusively purchase zero-emission buses starting in 2035.
 This 2050 deadline is internationally recognized for all sectors to have net-zero greenhouse gas emissions to avoid even more costly and tragic consequences of a changing climate.

-As our transit system expands, thanks to the historic metro sales tax, Metro Transit’s current reliance on a largely diesel fleet will increase diesel pollution, particularly in overburdened Black, Indigenous and people of color (BIPO) and low-income communities.
+As our transit system expands, thanks to the historic metro sales tax, Metro Transit’s current reliance on a largely diesel fleet will increase diesel pollution, particularly in overburdened Black, Indigenous and people of color (BIPOC) and low-income communities.
 The Met Council can and must simultaneously balance transit expansion with cleaning up our regional bus fleet.

 The ZEB transition plan requires Met Council to update the legislature more frequently (every three years versus the previous language of every five years) on its electrification progress and challenges.
 This will help the agency, lawmakers, and stakeholders collaborate on creative solutions to address financial and technical challenges and opportunities in this rapidly growing market, while also better positioning Metro Transit to receive federal funding.